Around The World With Webcams

 EarthCam allows you to type in just about any location on earth and display a list webcams in that area.

-Some web cams, like Seattle's Space Needle, allow you to control the camera.
+Some web cams, like Seattle's Space Needle, allow you to move the camera.

 2010 - 2011 Lassen Timelapse